atk4/data/docs/references.rst

 Available Aggregation Functions
 -------------------------------

-The mathematical aggregates such as sum, avg, min, max and count will automatically default to 0 if no respective rows were provided.
+The mathematical aggregate `sum` will automatically default to 0 if no respective rows were provided.
 The default SQL behaviour is to return NULL, but this does go well with the cascading formulas::

     coalesce(sum([field]), 0);

-For other functions, such as 'group_concat' no coalesce will be used, so the empty string will be the result.
-When you specify `'aggregate'=>'count'` field defaults to '*'.
+For other functions, such as `min`, `max`, `avg` and non mathematical aggregates such as `group_concat` no zero-coalesce will be used.
+Expect that result could be zero or null.

+When you specify `'aggregate'=>'count'` field defaults.

 Aggregate Expressions
 ---------------------